Only a few hours away from Los Angeles, (depending on traffic), San Diego is an ideal weekend date destination with some amazing attractions!

 9. Petco Park

 Even if you’re not a Padres fan, Petco Park is a worthy destination if you’re a baseball fan because it’s a clean, beautiful, modern stadium.
-Of course, food prices are pretty outlandish, but you can have a great meal at one of the restaurants in the Gaslamp District, then simply walk to the stadium!
+You can have a great meal at one of the restaurants in the Gaslamp District, then simply walk to the stadium!

 There are so many other great attractions in and around San Diego.
 I’ve only scratched the surface of the many great things to do there.
 It’s definitely worth the drive from L.A. or Orange County and it makes me jealous of their great beaches, restaurants, museums, and neighborhoods.